Father-Son theology (FST) is built on the foundational truth that we should see God as Father and ourselves as His children.

 The theological system that developed out of the Classical view of God is called Classical theology (CT).

-CT is the foundation for Western Christianity.
+Classical Theology is the foundation for Western Christianity.
 This includes Roman Catholicism and Protestant Christianity.
-Although Protestantism includes thousands of groups today, here we are referring to the three primary Protestant streams that split from Roman Catholicism in the 16th century: the Anglican,7 Lutheran, and Reformed traditions.
+Although Protestantism includes thousands of groups today, here we refer to the three primary Protestant streams that split from Roman Catholicism in the 16th century: the Anglican,7 Lutheran, and Reformed traditions.
 These were all built on the Classical view of God.

 For almost 2,000 years, the Classical view of God and CT have been the well-established standards throughout Western Christianity.
-Although modern Bible colleges and seminaries each teach their distinctives about the Christian faith, the vast majority of Christian institutions in the Western world build their theology on the Classical view of God.
+Although modern Bible colleges and seminaries each teach their distinctives about the Christian faith, most Christian institutions in the Western world build their theology on the Classical view of God.

 The title “Doctor” has been given to leaders who made significant contributions to theology.
 The Doctors of the early Church in the West were Ambrose, Augustine, Jerome, and Gregory the Great.9 The Doctors of the early Church in the East were Athanasius, Basil, Gregory of Nazianzus, and Chrysostom.

 Throughout this book, we will be contrasting the Classical view of God with a more biblical view of God.
-To develop the biblical view, we will be examining the revelation of God in the Bible within its historical Hebrew and Jewish setting.
+To develop the biblical view, we will examine the revelation of God in the Bible within its historical Hebrew and Jewish setting.10

 Exposing incorrect ideas that modern Western Christians have about God requires radical surgery because the foundation of Western civilization was laid down centuries ago by the ancient Greek philosophers.
-With Greek thought deeply embedded in Western civilization, extracting the thoughts related to God may be painful, but when the healing process has been completed, you will see the truth of FST over and against CT.
+With Greek thought deeply embedded in Western civilization, extracting the thoughts related to God may be painful, but when the healing process completes, you will see the truth of FST over and against CT.

 Notice that I am associating the Hebraic-biblical view of God with FST.
 You will see that the Hebraic-biblical view of God leads to FST.

-I coined the terminology, Father-Son theology, but I am not overly attached to the name.
-Other leaders cleverer than me may rework my thoughts and come up with their versions of FST.
+I coined the terminology Father-Son theology, but I am not overly attached to the name.
+Other leaders, cleverer than me, may rework my thoughts and come up with their versions of FST.
 I pray this will happen.
 They may originate and appropriate more revealing terminology.
-That would be okay because my greatest hope is that leaders will wrestle with these ideas enough to make them their own.
+That would be okay because I hope leaders will wrestle with these ideas enough to make them their own.
 For now, I need a label to refer to and summarize the biblical theology presented throughout this book.

 As we develop FST, the associated ideas will be compared with CT.
 The differences will be discussed but also shown in diagrams.
 When helpful, a timeline will be offered.
 The development of Western Christianity, which is built on CT, will be shown below the timeline, while biblical Christianity, which leads to FST, will be shown above the timeline.

-As we develop FST, you will see that this perspective recognizes some amount of free will in the nature of humanity,11 but FST is not a variation of Arminianism.
+As we develop FST, you will see that this perspective recognizes some free will in the nature of humanity,11 but FST is not a variation of Arminianism.

 Christians trained in Reformed theology (RT), which emphasizes God’s total sovereignty, tend to label any theological view that questions God’s divine predestination of all things as Arminian, the theological view that emphasizes humanity’s free will.
 Hence, adherents of FST may be accused of being Arminian, but that is far from the truth.